Malacath-92/Proxy-PDF-Maker/README.md

 On Windows you will additionally have to install Visual Studio Redistributable: https://aka.ms/vs/17/release/vc_redist.x64.exe

 # Running the Program

+> [!NOTE]
+> This app was initially designed to work with card images that include a bleed edge.
+However it should be able to handle images without bleed edge by generating it on the fly.
+Be aware though that this is done based on aspect-ratio, so the images need to align as good as possible to avoid stretching and squishing.
+Card size and bleed edge can be further configured by users and changed per-game.

-First, throw some images with bleed edge in the `images` folder.
-Note that images starting with `__` will not be visible in the program.
+First, throw some images in the `images` folder.
 Then start the program to start setting up your page by changing the amount of cards you want.
 Previews will drop in as they get available.
 When you want to render you have to wait for the progress bar in the top-right, while that is still visible the program is cropping

+> [!NOTE]
+> Images starting with `__` will not be visible in the program.
+These can however still be used as backsides for other cards.

+Below is an outline of the different parts of the app and most importantly the many options that you can work with.

 ## Cards
 The left half of the window contains a grid of all cards you placed in the `images` folder.
 Below each image is a text input field and a +/-, use these to adjust how many copies for each card you want.
 On the top you have global controls to +/- all cards or reset them back to 1.